vuejs/v2.vuejs.org/src/guide/render-function.md

     ref: 'myRef'
   }

-  // {Array | Function => Array | String}
+  // {String | Array | Function}
   // Children VNodes.
-When the first argument is a component definition, children must be a function returning an array.
-When the first argument is an HTML tag name, you can just use an array of VNodes directly.
+When the first argument is a
+  // component definition, children must be a function
+  // returning an array.
+When the first argument is an
+  // HTML tag name, you can just use an array of
+  // VNodes directly.
 Optional.
   [
     createElement('h1', ['hello world'])
     createElement(MyComponent, {